Pantoprazole reduces the amount of acid your stomach makes.

 - stomach pain or wind – steer clear of foods that cause wind, such as lentils, beans and onions.
 It might also help to eat smaller and more frequent meals, eat and drink slowly, and exercise regularly.
 Some pharmacy remedies, such as simethicone, may relieve the symptoms of wind.

-Pantoprazole isn't usually recommended during pregnancy as there's no firm evidence it's safe.
+Pantoprazole is not usually recommended during pregnancy as there's no clear evidence it's safe.

 A medicine called omeprazole, which is similar to pantoprazole, is safe in pregnancy.